SobusaDriver/ip_requester/README.md

 # IP Requester

-It is a simple and minimalistic service that responds to your current public IP address based only on external APIs, with no need for external dependencies or libraries, extremely lightweight and customizable.
+It is a simple and minimalistic service that responds your current public IP address based only on external APIs, with no need for external dependencies or libraries, extremely lightweight and customizable.

 ## How To Use